vormplus/Processing2-CreativeProgrammingCookbook/Chapter 08/README.md

 - Recipe 7: Face detection with OpenCV
 - Recipe 8: Defining the region of interest with OpenCV
 - Recipe 9: Manipulating video with OpenCV

+## Note

+For the examples that use OpenCV, you need to have the OpenCV library for Processing installed.
+You can get it at http://ubaa.net/shared/processing/opencv/.